ankitjain28may/openchat/README.md

 	gulp
 	```

-That's it, Now start development at [http://localhost:8888](http://localhost:8888) in your browser
+That's it, now start development at [http://localhost:8888](http://localhost:8888) in your browser

 ## Contribution guidelines